 But while reading paper maps will always inspire a sense of get-up-and-go adventure for me, I’m not totally opposed to using tech for planning my trips (and sometimes navigating on the ground, but don’t tell anyone).

 One of my favorite trip planning tools is Google My Maps, which is a tool that allows you to create a custom map and add pins for specific locations.
-Not only is a great because, well, it’s Google, but it can be used in several different ways: from initial brainstorming to itinerary planning to navigating on the go.
-Here’s an overview of the different ways I use Google My Maps to plan my travels, plus a tutorial (and video!) of how to set it up.
+Not only is a great because, well, it’s Google, but it can be used in several different ways: from initial brainstorming to creating a trip itinerary to navigating on the go.
+Here’s an overview of how to use Google My Maps to plan a trip, plus a tutorial (and video!) of how to set it up.

 8 Reasons To Use Google My Maps